mcysync/Waguri-Kun-V2/README.md

 **Administration:** `/settings`, `/setwelcome`, `/filter`, `/notes`, `/backup`, `/stats`

-*Use `/help` inside the bot to see the full, dynamically generated list of features.*
+*Use `/help` inside the bot to see the full, dynamically generated list of features.* run pythonfix.py before running the bot to avoid crashes

 ---